XericZephyr/prototext/README.md

 ### Installation

-The newest release version is `0.3.0`.
-Simply install the package from `pip` manager.
+The newest release version is `0.3.0` even though we have some unstable development version ahead of that.
+To install the package, simply use the `pip` manager:

 ```bash
 pip install https://github.com/XericZephyr/prototext/archive/v0.3.0.tar.gz
 ```

-We will publish this module to PyPI very soon when we consider this module as stable.
+We will publish this module to PyPI as soon as we consider this module as stable.

 ### Usage

-**This is the fun part!**
+**This is the fun part!** :shipit:

 Once you have successfully installed the ProtoText module, simply import our ProtoText module to evilly hack the protobuf module.